-The internal structure of the World Service Board is different from the rest of our service branches.
+The internal structure of the World Service Board, is different from the rest of our service branches.
 The Trustees do not represent they serve.
 This service is for an indefinite term; however, each trusteeship is reaffirmed yearly to ensure the continuation and quality of service.
 The WSB works closely with the World Service Conference and Conference committees, but functions within its own guidelines.

-GUIDELINES OF THE BOARD OF TRUSTEES OF NARCOTICS ANONYMOUS:
+GUIDELINES OF THE BOARD OF TRUSTEES OF NARCOTICS ANONYHOUS:

 - I. The purpose of The Board of Trustees (hereafter referred to as The Board) is to insure the continuation and growth of Narcotics Anonymous. - II.
-The functions of The Board are: - A. To deal with those things, both within and outside the fellowship, which affect the continuation and growth of N.A. - B. To actively seek to insure the maintainance of the Twelve Traditions of Narcotics Anonymous. - C. To actively seek and encourage ways of carrying the message of recovery to the addict who still suffers.
+The functions of The Board are: - A. To deal with those things, both within and outside the fellowship, which affect the continuation and growth or - B. To actively seek to insure the maintainance of the Twelve Traditions of Narcotics Anonymous. - C. To actively seek and encourage ways of carrying the